-Now this is our go to recipe when we want something very tasty, easy and is a favourite in our house for Spaghetti Sundays.
-‘Everyone is Italian on Sundays’
+Now this is our go to recipe when we want something very tasty, easy and is a favourite in our house for Spaghetti Sunday.
+‘Everyone is Italian on Sunday’

 It’s a great dish, packed with big flavours that the whole family will love.
 Making home-made pasta sauce, in fact, is really easy and you can prepare it in no time at all.

 - 400g Spaghetti or Bucatini

 - 8 Basil leaves finely chopped

 - 2 x 400g Passata